P0W/trading_with_shoonya/README.md

 To install the project, follow these steps:

 1. Clone the repository
-2. Navigate to the project directory
+2. Navigate to the project directory and cd into transactional
 3. Install the required Python packages, typically in a virtual environment,

 ```bash